Bristol 400

-The Bristol 400 is a luxury car made by the Bristol Aeroplane Company from 1947 to 1950.
-It was the first model of car that the company made.
-After World War II, BAC decided to diversify.
-In 1947 it formed a car division, which later became the Bristol Cars company in its own right.
-BAC inspected the Soviet-controlled BMW factory at Eisenach in the Soviet occupation zone in Germany, and returned to Britain with plans for the BMW 327 and the six-cylinder engine as official war reparations.
+The Bristol 400 is a luxury car made by the Bristol Cars division of the Bristol Aeroplane Company.
+Manufactured from 1947 to 1950, it was the first model of car that the company made.

+As World War II progressed, Bristol Aircraft considered its future, which resulted in forming a car division in 1945, later becoming the Bristol Cars company in its own right.
+Engineers from Bristol inspected the Soviet-controlled BMW factory at Eisenach in the Soviet occupation zone in Germany, and returned to Britain with plans for the BMW 327 and the BMW six-cylinder engine as official war reparations.
 Bristol then employed BMW engineer Fritz Fiedler to lead its engine development team.

-In 1946 BAC acquired a majority shareholding in Frazer Nash, which in the 1930s held a licence to build the BMW 328.
+In 1946 Bristol Aircraft acquired a majority shareholding in Frazer Nash, which in the 1930s held a licence to build the BMW 328.
 In 1947 the newly-formed Bristol Cars released its 400 coupé.
 It is a lengthened version of the BMW 327, and features BMW's double-kidney radiator grille.

 Bristol based the 400 on the best features of two outstanding pre-war BMWs: the engine of the 328, and the chassis of the 326.
 These were covered with a mainly steel body but with aluminium bonnet, door and boot skins inspired by the 327.
 The 400 has a slightly modified version of BMW's six-cylinder pushrod engine of 1,971 cc (bore 66 mm, stroke 96 mm).
 This engine, considered advanced for its time due to its hemispherical combustion chambers and very short inlet and exhaust ports, develops 80 horsepower at 4,500 rpm, and gives the car a top speed of about 148 km/h, with acceleration to match.